hanabi/hanabi.github.io/Reference.md

   * Alice sees that Cathy has a red 4 on chop, which is playable.
 If Alice does not have red 4 in her hand, then Cathy could potentially discard the red 4 (after Bob is forced to discard).
   * So, Alice performs a *Generation Discard* to generate a clue so that Bob can clue the get the red 4, if necessary.
   * Bob sees that Alice does indeed already have the red 4 in her hand, so from his perspective, if Alice was performing a *Generation Discard*, it was unnecessary.
   * However, it could also be the case that Bob's chop is unsafe.
-So, Bob will NOT clue the red 4 on Cathy's chop, but he WILL spend the clue in some other productive fashion.
+So, Bob will **not** clue the red 4 on Cathy's chop, but he **will** spend the clue in some other productive fashion.
 If Bob has nothing productive to do, he must "burn" a clue, similar to what happens when a *Scream Discard* occurs.

 ### The Composition Discard